 Gluten Free Pie Crust

-- In a large bowl together flour, salt and baking soda.
+- In a large bowl together flour and salt.

 - Cut cold butter into flour mixture with a pastry cutter.
 You want the mixture to look like a rough meal.